Mdsifatmahmud/Mdsifatmahmud/README.md

 ![A passionate at Machine Learning Engineer from Bangladesh](https://media.licdn.com/dms/image/v2/D5616AQEYtsLAVOs5UQ/profile-displaybackgroundimage-shrink_350_1400/profile-displaybackgroundimage-shrink_350_1400/0/1738911525040?e=1744243200&v=beta&t=Dh7CPlB5qo-PSkQj2Pqy962Mr1oan7uGi7VVpD_NaDo)

 I am a student of Computer Science and Engineering at Daffodil International University, with a deep interest in Machine Learning and its applications in solving real-world problems.
 As someone who is passionate about technology and innovation, I am constantly learning and improving my skills.
-My focus on machine learning has allowed me to work on projects that involve predictive modeling, data analysis, and algorithm development, all of which are detailed on this site. copy/paste and use in your profile.
+My focus on machine learning has allowed me to work on projects that involve predictive modeling, data analysis, and algorithm development, all of which are detailed on this site.

 #🚀 Tech Stack